aws-geospatial/amazon-location-client-js/README.md

 ### [@amzn/georoutes-client](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/Package/-amzn-georoutes-client/)

-The standalone Routes SDK commands are grouped a `routes` namespace, for example:
+The standalone Routes SDK commands are grouped into a `routes` namespace.
+For example:

 ```javascript
 // Create an authentication helper instance using an API key